htmani/trueberecords/README.md

 This is a website designed for a Codecademy exercsie by Imani Adapoe.
 This business is not real.
 I have gained more insight for CSS Flexbox and Responsive web design throguh this exercise.
+This project took waaay longer than expected (3 days), but I am grateful that I got the oppurtunity to go from lo-fi wirframe to live website (with all of my font tweaks and color selections) to get it to be perfect!